 The main difference is that to make CBD shatter, CBD live resin must repeatedly go through various filtering processes until the CBD is completely separated.
 After fully isolating the CBD, manufacturers leave the concentrate to “set” for a long time, away from sunlight and under controlled and stable temperature and humidity conditions.
 At this stage, Shatter develops the distinctive appearance and consistency that sets it apart from other extracts.

-Because both Shatter and Wax come from the BHO extraction method, their potency is quite similar, scaling to 60 up to 80% CBD or THC depending on which strain of cannabis it is made from.
-Although some terpenes and cannabinoids can evaporate depending on the extraction methods used and what the desired end goal is.
+Because both Shatter and Wax come from the BHO extraction method, their potency is quite similar, scaling to 60 up to 80% CBD or THC, depending on which strain of cannabis it is made from.
+Terpenes and cannabinoids can also evaporate, depending on the extraction methods used and the desired end goal.

 In conclusion, we can say that it is not that one extract is better or worse than another.
 Instead, it comes down to each user's personal preferences and what are the desired effects each user expects to experience from consuming their concentrate of choice.

 Although both are cannabis extracts, CBD crumble and shatter have marked differences, even starting from the raw material used for their preparation.
 While to make CBD shatter, the starting point is CBD isolate, to make CBD crumble, the starting point is the full-spectrum CBD distillate, or something many people call live resin.

 From this point, the differences between these two types of cannabis extracts become greater.
 CBD shatter is CBD isolate sometimes combined with natural terpenes from cannabis to give more flavor and smell when smoked or dabbed.

 This is so because CBD's purest state does not have as marked a taste or smell as other concentrates.

 On the other hand, the CBD crumble is a concentrate more similar to Wax since it starts from a full-spectrum distillate that preserves all the organic and bioactive components of the cannabis plant.